nuxt-community/firebase-module/.github/ISSUE_TEMPLATE/question.md

 <!-- **IMPORTANT!**
 Please make sure to look for an answer to your question in our documentation and the Firebase documenation before asking a question here.

-If you have a general question regarding Firebase use Discord `modules` channel.
+If you have a general question regarding Nuxt-Firebase use Discord `modules` channel.
 Thanks!

 Documentation: https://firebase.nuxtjs.org/
 Nuxt Discord: https://discord.nuxtjs.org/